Einheitsfrontlied

 The "Einheitsfrontlied" (German for "United Front Song") is one of the most famous songs of the German labour movement.
 It was written by Bertolt Brecht and composed by Hanns Eisler.
-The best-known rendition was sung by Ernst Busch.
+The best known rendition was sung by Ernst Busch.

 History

 After Adolf Hitler's coming to power in January 1933, the situation for left-wing movements in Germany drastically deteriorated.
 The antagonism between the Social Democratic Party and the Communist Party had long divided the German left.
 After the Nazis banned both parties and labour unions in the summer of 1933, many people, including Bertolt Brecht, believed that only a united front of social democrats and communists could fight back against fascism.
-In 1934, at the request of fellow theatre director Erwin Piscator, Brecht wrote the "Einheitsfrontlied", calling for all workers to join the Arbeiter-Einheitsfront, the Workers' United Front.
+In December 1934, at the request of fellow theatre director Erwin Piscator, Brecht wrote the "Einheitsfrontlied", calling for all workers to join the Arbeiter-Einheitsfront, the Workers' United Front.
 The song was performed the next year in the First International Workers Music Olympiad held in Strasbourg by a choir of 3,000 workers.
 Its first record was printed in 1937, during the Spanish Civil War, performed by communist actor and singer Ernst Busch.
 It was later published in Brecht's 1939 collection Svendborger Gedichte.